Property Investment Strategies Australia: A Complete Guide for 2026

 Hands-On Strategies to Boost Returns

 A value-add strategy involves buying below market value and making improvements to increase value and rental income.
 This hands-on approach can deliver higher returns in a shorter time.
+If your strategy depends on repayment flexibility, see our interest-only investment loan guide.

 Renovation Options

-Cosmetic renovation (kitchen, bathroom, flooring) to boost rent and value
+Cosmetic renovation (kitchen, bathroom, flooring) to boost rent and value If your strategy depends on repayment flexibility, see our interest-only investment loan guide.

-Structural additions (granny flat, extra bedroom) to increase income
+Structural additions (granny flat, extra bedroom) to increase income If your strategy depends on repayment flexibility, see our interest-only investment loan guide.

 You need to fund renovations quickly and accurately estimate renovation costs.
 Seek advice from a buyer's agent who has looked at comparable sales in the area.
+If your strategy depends on repayment flexibility, see our interest-only investment loan guide.

 Choosing the Right Investment Strategies for Your Investment Goals